 It’s important to keep the rejection letter as impersonal as possible but still be honest and open as to why your agency is unable to work with the nanny.
 Reasons can range from not being able to legally work to not having the required amount of experience.
 It’s unfair to not inform the nanny as to exactly why they are being rejected, but you can do so without becoming too personal.

-You can view our guide to Respectfully Rejecting Nannies in our Agency only portal!
+You can view our guide to Respectfully Rejecting Nannies in our digital library for members.
 Join the US Nanny Association today to have access to agency only materials, such as templates and guides to help support you on your journey as an agency owner.